expertise

 We work with our client to understand the ‘look and feel’ of the model, and identify the key features that model users will require.
 This ensures the model meets our clients’ needs, no matter how refined.
 We combine these needs with our extensive experience, ensuring that our clients receive the right modelling tools to support their decision making.

-Our latest model - energy42 - is an integrated Electricity, Gas and Hydrogen Investment Model which co-optimises investment and dispatch in production, storage and transmission across each sector, simultaneously.
+energy42 is an integrated electricity, natural gas and hydrogen investment model which simultaneously optimises investment and dispatch in production, storage and transmission across each sector.

 Australian Carbon Credit Units (ACCUs) are a tradable financial product.
 They incentivise carbon abatement activities through projects ranging from reforestation to energy efficiency.
 One ACCU represents one tonne of carbon dioxide equivalent (tCO2-e) that would have otherwise been released into the atmosphere.